-- The prize is open to men and women employed in an academic position in the discipline of political Science (at any level).
+- The prize is open anyone employed in an academic position in the discipline of Political Science (at any level).

-- Both nominees and nominators must be members of APSA.
+- Both nominee and nominator must be members of APSA.

 - APSA reserves the right not to make an award in any given year.

-- Nominations must be supported by short statements (around 500 words each) from the nominator and two other colleagues, describing how the nominee exhibits the values of inclusive and collaborative academic leadership.
-Supporting statements may come from mentees or other colleagues; at least one statement should come from a woman.
+Nominations must be supported by short statements (around 500 words each) from the nominator and two other colleagues, describing how the nominee exhibits the values of inclusive and collaborative academic leadership.
+Supporting statements may come from mentees or other colleagues; at least one statement should be from a woman.

 2016: Professor Pippa Norris